robotics-upo/nonlinear_optimization/README.md

 * *cvsba* (https://www.uco.es/investiga/grupos/ava/node/39) a bundle adjutment library with direct integration with openCV

 ## General requirements
 The source code has been tested in ROS indigo with Ubuntu Lunux 16.04.
-However, no major requirements are needed except the softwar packages listed in Dependencies
+However, no major requirements are needed except the software packages listed in #Dependencies

 ## Dependencies
 The following linux software packages are required for compilation: